L3DEVIL/VphonegagaInject/README.md

-**This template is not for newbies/noobs, it is for experience modder only.
+**This template is NOT for newbies/noobs, it is for experience modders and programmers only.
 You will be expected to read, learn and even google.
 If you don't have the knowledge, this tutorial will be too hard for you**

-**If you don't like this project, do not use.
-Please do not spread hate and insult against me, especially the smaller kids community.
-Instead, tell me why you don't like and what I can improve**

 # Quick links
 - [Pre-requisites](#pre-requisites)